nicfontaine/dookey/readme.md

 ## Bugs
-- Can't write 2 emojis without a space between
-- Unarchive issue with redux, writing a duplicate or maybe modifying another
+- Can't write 2 emojis without a space between e or maybe modifying another
-- Can't unarchive first in archive list.
-Ends up with [undefined]
+- Focusing down list no longer scrolling
 - Status bar msg won't update, if another msg is still active (before it gets reset)
 - Autosize on edit textarea not working
 - Entry input getting sized smaller on refresh, since it has no value